KXXT

 KXXT is co-owned with Talk radio KKNT 960 AM Phoenix and KPXQ 1360 AM in Glendale, which also broadcasts a Christian radio format.
-KXXT operates with 15,000 watts by day, and can be heard as far south as Tucson and as far north as Cottonwood.
-But, because 1010 kHz is a Canadian clear channel frequency, KXXT must reduce its power to 250 watts at night to not interfere with other radio stations also operating on 1010 kHz.
-(AM radio waves travel farther at night.)
-After sunset, it may be difficult to hear KXXT much beyond Phoenix and its close-in suburbs due to its reduced power.
+KXXT operates with 23,000 watts by day, and can be heard as far south as Tucson and as far north as Cottonwood.
+But, because 1010 kHz is a Canadian clear channel frequency for Toronto's CFRB and CBR in Calgary, KXXT must reduce its power to 300 watts at night to reduce interference with those stations, rendering it effectively unlistenable outside of Phoenix proper after its critical hours reduction to 9,800 watts.

 History

 KCAC

 Harold Lampel and Dawkins Espy received the construction permit for KINK in 1958.
 Dawkins Espy was involuntarily removed from the license in 1961, at which time the KCAC calls were adopted; the station was sold to KCAC Broadcasting, Inc. in 1962.
 Construction of the facility began on July 19, 1962.

 KCAC's studios were located at 20 E. Broadway, in Phoenix.
 It was one of the few radio stations in Arizona that were African American-owned and -operated.
 Among its DJs were Jim Titus, who, while at KRIZ radio in 1958, had become Phoenix's first African-American radio announcer.

 KCAC's management decided to change to a Spanish-language format four years later, putting it in competition with KIFN, the original Spanish-language station in Phoenix, but the station was not a success.

 KCAC switched to a free-form format when William Edward Compton became its station manager in 1969.
 He served in that capacity and as a DJ until 1971.
-In an attempt to describe its free-form format in 1970, a guest columnist in the Arizona Republic described it thus:
+In an attempt to describe its free-form format in 1970, a guest columnist in The Arizona Republic described it thus:

 Free-form programming as used by KCAC allows the individual announcer complete discretion.
 This allows some of the innovations in rock air time denied under Top 40 programming, as well as opening the door to other musical forms.
 A typical show on KCAC will include elements of jazz, blues, folk, classical, hillbilly, country, soul and, of course rock.
 The absence of prescheduled news programs allows occasional hour-and-a-half collages of uninterrupted music.

 In November 1970, KCAC went bankrupt, and it was involuntarily assigned to a receiver.
 On August 14, 1971, the station went silent.
 When KCAC went bankrupt in 1971, Compton collaborated with KDKB co-owner Dwight Tindle to "invent" KDKB and its air sound.
 Several KCAC DJs made the move with Compton to KDKB—including Gary Kinsey (on-air name, Toad Hall) and Hank Cookenboo.